Call centers are changing.

 6) Video chat

-Between December 2019 and 2020, the use of video chat for customer support increased by 400% - and it’s showing no signs of slowing down.
+Between December 2019 and 2020, the use of video chat for customer service increased by 400% - and it’s showing no signs of slowing down.

 As remote sales and digital shopping continue to dominate consumer behaviour, video chat is the perfect way to provide face-to-face customer service online.
 It provides the visual engagement that phone calls lack.

-What’s more, video chat software is highly flexible call center technology that can be adapted to suit any individual customer’s needs.
+What’s more, video call software is highly flexible contact center technology that can be adapted to suit any individual customer’s needs.

 For example, it can be used both two-way (customer and agent see each other) and one-way (customer only sees agent), and it’s compatible with all devices, meaning customers can even use it on mobile.